 - In-process: Fast, but limits horizontal scaling to sticky sessions

-- External store (Redis): Adds 1-3ms per turn, enables any-node routing
+- External store (Redis): Adds a small per-turn latency hop, enables any-node routing

-- Checkpoint-based (LangGraph): Supports long-running agents with interrupts, adds 5-10ms per turn
+- Checkpoint-based (LangGraph): Supports long-running agents with interrupts, adds a modest per-turn latency hop

-Most high-scale teams externalize state to Redis with a TTL of 24-48 hours, accepting the slight latency cost for the scaling headroom.
+Most high-scale teams externalize state to Redis with a TTL measured in days, accepting the slight latency cost for the scaling headroom.

 Monitoring